iamkayourday/wireframing/README.md

 - In an e-commerce wireframe, functionality elements might include an "Add to Cart" button below each product, ensuring users can easily select items for purchase.

 These elements help create a clear and structured plan for the design and user experience, providing a solid foundation for later stages of development.

+---

+## Types of Wireframes

+Wireframes can be classified into two main types: low-fidelity and high-fidelity.
+Each type serves a different purpose in the design process, depending on the stage of development and the level of detail needed.

+### Low-Fidelity Wireframes
+Low-fidelity wireframes are basic, simple representations of a website or application’s layout.
+They typically consist of simple shapes, lines, and placeholders to demonstrate the structure and functionality of the design.
+These wireframes focus more on the overall concept and layout, rather than specific details like color or typography.

+**When to Use:**
+- Early stages of the design process, when you’re exploring different layout options.
+- To quickly communicate ideas and get feedback from stakeholders.
+- In brainstorming or ideation phases to visualize basic flow without getting bogged down in details.

+**Example:**
+- A simple sketch or a basic digital layout with blocks representing different content sections (like a header, body, and footer) but without any specific design elements.

+### High-Fidelity Wireframes
+High-fidelity wireframes are more detailed and refined.
+They are closer to the final design and typically include more precise content, interactions, and a better sense of the visual design.
+These wireframes may also include real text, images, and more specific UI elements (like buttons and input fields).

+**When to Use:**
+- In later stages of the design process, after the basic layout and structure have been established.
+- When presenting the design to clients or stakeholders for approval.
+- To test more realistic interactions and ensure everything functions as intended before development.

+**Example:**
+- A detailed wireframe with actual images, typography, and colors, showing how the user interface will look and behave.

+For this project, we are using **high-fidelity wireframes**.
+These wireframes provide a detailed and polished representation of the booking management system, closely resembling the final product.
+The goal is to refine the visual design and user interactions while ensuring that the layout, content, and functionality align with the requirements.

+High-fidelity wireframes are characterized by:
+- Detailed design elements, including color schemes, typography, and imagery.
+- Interactive elements like buttons, input fields, and navigation that simulate real user interactions.
+- A more precise layout that helps visualize the final user interface and experience.

+This approach ensures that stakeholders can fully understand the look and feel of the booking system, making it easier to gather feedback and make necessary adjustments before development begins.
+By using high-fidelity wireframes, we can ensure a seamless transition to the development stage with clear visual direction and a refined user experience.